crileroro/GCP-GKE/README.md

 #### 4. Configure gcloud, Helm and Ingress-Nginx
 We will need to make an extra configuration on our cluster.
+First, change the name of your GCP project and the k8s cluster in both files `config_gcloud.sh` and  `install_helm.sh`.
-In order to expose the app to te internet, we will configure Ingress-Nginx.
+In order to expose the app to the internet, we will configure Ingress-Nginx.
 To do so, run the script `config_gcloud.sh`.
 ```sh
 $ ./config_gcloud.sh
 ```